sudoblockio/tackle/docs/declarative-hooks.md

 # Declarative Hooks

-> TODO - This is a new topic and is still a WIP
-- What are declarative hooks
-- The exec method and return
-- Creating fields with types and arguments
-- Multiple inheritance - WIP
-- Methods - WIP
-- OpenAPI - WIP

 Declarative hooks are very similar to python hooks in that they offer a way interface with business logic from within a tackle file but instead of being written in python, they are written within tackle files themselves.
 They are useful when you want to create reusable logic, interface with schemas, or create CLI's with rich option sets out of tackle files.
 They have strongly typed input parameters and can have object-oriented properties such as inheritance and methods that can be passed between hooks.

 ### Basic Usage